 The government launched a package of measures that promote the purchase and installation of solar power stations, deployment of solar, wind farm and electricity storage batteries in businesses (€60 million), the installation of an offshore wind park in the Baltic Sea (€9.8 million), and the deployment of solar and wind power stations in public buildings (€30 million).
 Also, it intends to set up private charging infrastructure for electric vehicles in the yards of multi-apartment buildings, households and private companies, the replacement of biomass and fossil fuel boilers with technologically advanced installations, hydrogen production equipment from renewable energy sources, green building renovation wood component production, as well as investments in biofuel production technologies.

 On 16 September 2022, the government announced wind energy targets of around 50 GW by 2040 and of around 70 GW by 2050 (the 2030 target is set at around 21 GW roughly 75% of the current total electricity consumption).
+This announcement builds on the coalition agreement struck in December 2021 that included a commitment to offshore wind energy, setting the objective of at least 4.5 GW generated by offshore wind turbines in operation by 2023 to reach 21 GW’s worth of offshore wind farms in operation by 2030.
 Also, it laid out ambitions for large-scale hydrogen production projects in the North Sea.

 On 29 March 2022, the Council of Ministers adopted the assumptions for updating the Energy Polish Policy until 2040 aiming at increasing technological diversification and expansion of capacity based on domestic sources, including further development of renewable (and nuclear) energy sources.
 The first offshore wind farm is expected to start operating in 2026.